 Change of materials is another way visually to distinguish an addition.
 On a brick building, for example, a frame addition is a very appropriate way to accomplish this differentiation.
-See the Siding and Masonry sections for guidance on selection of treatments.
+Matching materials that meet other criteria can also meet the guidelines.
+See the Siding and Masonry sections for guidance on selection of treatments